 Uneven Bars Finals

-Le sigh…Vika was breathtaking even as a baby, no?
+Le sigh…Komova was breathtaking even as a baby, no?
 And she did all of her fancy inbar work even back then.
 A shame about dragging her feet because she scored a full point higher in her AA finals routine, though no big deal, she still won gold!
-Tan Sixin shows off some traditionally gorgeous Chinese pirouette work, but has a more labored routine than Vika’s.
+Tan Sixin shows off some traditionally gorgeous Chinese pirouette work, but has a more labored routine than Komova’s.
 Yet both were out of a 6.5 and Tan had no major mistakes, so it definitely seems a bit low, no?
 For some reason there’s no Jonna Adlerteg EF video, so the routine I’m sharing is her AA routine, equally strong.
 She had the highest execution (8.45) out of anyone on a day when judges were slashing people left and right.

 1. Viktoria Komova, Russia, 14.525